RY-2718/cockroachdb-errors-sandbox/README.md

 This project has the following samples.

-* **vanilla**: A sample that does not use cockroachdb/errors.
-If you want to see how errors are printed without cockroachdb/errors, run this sample.
+* **vanilla**: A sample that does not use github.com/cockroachdb/errors.
+If you want to see how errors are printed without github.com/cockroachdb/errors, run this sample.
-* **simple**: A sample that demonstrates cockroachdb/errors in a straightforward manner.
+* **simple**: A sample that demonstrates github.com/cockroachdb/errors in a straightforward manner.
 In most scenarios, this approach should be sufficient to add context to the error.
 * **withstack**: A sample that demonstrates how to add a stacktrace to an error without including additional messages.
-* **redundant**: A sample that demonstrates the redundant use of cockroachdb/errors.
+* **redundant**: A sample that demonstrates the redundant use of github.com/cockroachdb/errors.
 This approach is not recommended as it leads to the repeated printing of the stacktrace.
-* **message**: A sample that demonstrates how to add messages to errors using cockroachdb/errors appropriately.
+* **message**: A sample that demonstrates how to add messages to errors using github.com/cockroachdb/errors appropriately.
 It shows how to enhance error information without adding a repeated stacktrace.
+* **join**: A sample that demonstrates `errors.Join` from github.com/cockroachdb/errors, which is compatible with Go's standard `errors` package.

 ## What is Implemented